swathirgowda/Postman_API_Testing_RestfulBooker/postman-restful-booker-main/README.md

    3. Import one or more environments (from file(s)) into Postman.
       - Environments are imported the same way that collections are.
       - Environment files are stored in this repo under /env (ex. env/Production.postman_environment.json)
-      - Import the Production environment file if you'd like to run tests against the publicly-accessible instance of [Restful Booker](https://restful-booker.herokuapp.com).
       - Import the Local environment file if you'd like to run tests against an instance of Restful Booker running locally on your machine.
 4. Start your local instance of Restful Booker (optional).
    - More info: [Restful Booker](https://github.com/mwinteringham/restful-booker)